ahmedserag2/prom-nodejs/KUBERNETES-DEPLOYMENT.md

 ### Update Helm values

-- Edit `helmchart/values.yaml` to match your environment:
+- Edit `helmchart/values.yaml` to match your environment: ** If you deploy with the current helm chart setup it will work right off the box**

 ```yaml
 image: